molecule/molecule.github.io/_drafts/kauai-hawaii-trip.md

 #### Awa'awapuhi Hike
 Don't miss this.
 The view is the best on the island.
 It can get slippery and muddy.
 You can check trail conditions before heading out but we didn't.
 The most dangerous part of the hike is out at the end, but it's in direct sunlight so if it's been sunny it'll likely be dry.
 It is illegal and very dangerous to go past the guard-rails.
 But nearly everyone does and as long as you don't die it's totally worth it.
 The hike down is fairly easy: it was pretty muddy the day we did it, but not as bad as Okolehao, so we barely noticed it.
 We nearly ran the second half of the trail.
 Going up was much more arduous.
 You gain ~2,000 feet in altitude over 3.1 miles, so it's a steady, unrelenting hike up to your car, which can get a little tiring.

+#### Okolehao
+We didn't go up very far.
+I've heard the view is spectacular.
+We preferred to snorkel since we can hike in California already :)

+#### Sleeping Giant
+This hike was pretty easy and has a great view at the top.

+#### Pihea Ridge trail Alaka'i Swamp Trail

+#### Kauapea (Secrets) Beach
+This was a surprise hike.
+It's quite a walk down to the beach off the dirt road.
+If you get down to the beach and then realize you need to go to the bathroom, it'll take you around 45 minutes to make it back to the beach.
+No facilities.
+Gorgeous beach, but rough surf means it's not great for swimming or snorkeling.

+#### Recommended hikes
+We didn't have time to do these, but had them recommended by locals while we were there:
+- [Kalepa Ridge Trail.](https://www.alltrails.com/trail/us/hawaii/kalepa-ridge-trail) At the end of 0.8 miles you have a view of Kalalau valley on one side, and Honopu beach on the other.
+Sounds perfect.

 ### Camping
 County site for Kaua'i: https://www.kauai.gov/Camping